-Be patient, your country will follow once some great startups will be created.
+Be patient, and your country will follow once some great startups will be created.
 If your job is to run the nation and you try to “foster” the local ecosystem creation with capital and regulation in this stage, you simply create the illusion that things are moving forward, but they are not, sorry.
 And your ROI will be almost nothing.
-Typical signals of auto celebration are you claiming that it’s working because you got (ghost) exits—aka local startups have been sold for $10M after 5-7 years.
-That’s called acqhire, meaning that the team—software engineers— got acquired and the standard price is $1M per engineer.
-Investors get nothing and it’s not an exit.
-But it’s a start that will give those engineers the strength to look at the future in a positive way and maybe some day they will make it again.
+Typical signals of auto celebration are you claiming that it’s working because you got (ghost) exits — aka local startups have been sold for $10M after 5–7 years.
+That’s called acqhire, meaning that the team — software engineers — got acquired, and the standard price is $1M per engineer.
+Investors get nothing, and it’s not an exit.
+But it’s a start that will give those engineers the strength to look at the future positively and maybe someday they will make it again.

-The best way for country leaders to foster this innovation process is helping those people who want to move to San Francisco and make it easy for them to keep their team in their own country.
+The best way for country leaders to foster this innovation process is to help those people who want to move to San Francisco and make it easy for them to keep their team in their own country.
 Other ways to shorten the path for governors would be paying for engineer’s college tuition, in case they deserve to graduate in the Bay Area.
-Helping them to feel their country is supporting their dream would be a tangible quantum leap towards the acceleration of the national innovation process.
+Helping them to feel their country is supporting their dream would be a real quantum leap towards the acceleration of the innovation process of the country.

 A good chance already on the table for Italian students is the Full Bright Best program.
-Take a look, it’s an amazing opportunity.
+Take a look.
+It’s a fantastic opportunity.

 Why We Might Want to Help Top Engineers to Leave the Country

-When I talk to people in my country — Italy — , I often get asked this question.
-In 2017 I co-founded LombardStreet.io, a venture capital firm that is focused on finding high-tech software startups around the world—Italy first—and help founders to move their company to Silicon Valley providing them capital, skills, and connections.
+When I talk to people in my country — Italy — I often get asked this question.
+In 2017 I co-founded LombardStreet.io, a venture capital firm that is focused on finding high-tech software startups around the world — Italy first — and helping founders to move their company to Silicon Valley providing them capital, skills, and connections.
 We think this a win-win situation both for founders — who can approach a dynamic and capital intensive market — and us — because we take a small piece of their company very early and support their future success.
 Our dream is to make great investments and, possibly, to help Italian engineers to work for great tech companies.
-Working remotely from Italy is one of the main competitive advantages that our founders have over startups fully based in San Francisco.
-They can get easier access to talented engineers in the early stages of their business and invest in people growth without being worried to lose them a few months later — that’s what generally happens pretty often in the Valley.
+Working remotely from Italy is one of the main competitive advantages that our founders have over startups entirely based in San Francisco.
+They can get easier access to talented engineers in the early stages of their business and invest in people’s growth without being worried about losing them a few months later — that’s what generally happens pretty often in the Valley.

 Changes Don’t Happen Overnight